-The parties agree that: [please indica te one of the following] tled to recover a percentage of that party's Lower Value roportionate to the percentage of that party's Main Claims Excluded Claims in the e ntitled to recover [please state]% of its Lower Value event that it recovers at least [please state]% of its Main siming party will not be entitled to recover any amount of I Claims. est of whether that party succeeds in its Main Claims.
-Value Excluded Claims is g the claiming party's entitlement to recover its Lower s as follows: reed basis for determining the claiming party's entitlement.] [signature] Solicitors for the plaintiff: Date: - [signature] Solicitors for the defendant: - Date:
+The parties agree that: [please indicate one of the following]

+- the claiming party is entitled to recover a percentage of that party's Lower Value Excluded Claims that is proportionate to the percentage of that party's Main Claims recovered by that party. - □ the claiming party is entitled to recover [please state]% of its Lower Value Excluded Claims in the event that it recovers at least [please state]% of its Main Claims; otherwise, the claiming party will not be entitled to recover any amount of its Lower Value Excluded Claims. - □ the claiming party is entitled to recover [please state]% of its Lower Value Excluded Claims regardless of whether that party succeeds in its Main Claims. - □ the basis for determining the claiming party's entitlement to recover its Lower Value Excluded Claims is as follows:

+[Please state any other agreed basis for determining the claiming party's entitlement.]

+Solicitors for the plaintiff:

+Solicitors for the defendant:

-^{}In the event that a party is acting in person, this Form may be signed by that party.
+In the event that a party is acting in person, this Form may be signed by that party.